sainjacobs/EIS-Appendix-Generation/README.md

 	from the input dss file, the second converts relevant columns to CFS, and the third converts to TAF.
 2. Copy the DSS Reader output file with the desired units for your model and paste the output into the eis_appendix_generation directory in the
 "inputs" folder.
+3. If running a temperature appendix, run the DSS Reader to extract the "SHASTABIN_" variable from the HEC-5Q inputs file "CALSIMII_HEC5Q.DSS" files for each alt.
+   1) Use "CALSIM" for the `model` variable.
+   2) Use the corresponding "CALSIMII_HEC5Q.DSS" files for each alt in the `runs` list.
+Note that only alternatives including the Shasta action will have the SHASTABIN_ variable.
+   3) Assign `list = ['SHASTABIN_']` to `add_field_list`.
+   4) Run dssReader.py
-3. Run the EIS Appendix Generation scripts
+4. Run the EIS Appendix Generation scripts

 	0) **Optional**: Preprocess the WY type datasets to get the final water year type determination for each water year. **This only needs to be done once if your climate scenario is the same.**
        1) Open process_wytypes.py and assign `s_dvfile` to the file path for the DSS_contents.xlsx file containing CalSim output Water year type variables.
 Assign `s_output` to the path corresponding to /inputs/wy_flags.xlsx.